Virtual reality is being used in the construction industry to improve design, safety, and training and to avoid costly overruns.

-No matter how accurate schematics or concept renderings are, there's no better way of perceiving how a project will turn out than an accurate, detailed virtual render viewed with virtual reality technology.
-Architects and designers are investing in virtual reality technology that assists them in getting the fine details just right by putting them in the room they're designing.
+No matter how accurate schematics or concept renderings are, there's no better way of perceiving how a project will turn out than an accurate, detailed render viewed with virtual reality technology.
+Architects and designers are investing in VR technology that assists them in getting the fine details just right by putting them in the room they're designing.

-VR technology will help you and others envision how the project will work out.
+VR technology can help you and others on your team envision how the project will work out.
 Yulio VR is a program that allows designers to turn their 3D designs into VR-compatible renderings that they can show collaborators and clients.
-It can sometimes be difficult to convey the scale and potential of a design, so virtually showing clients is much easier and accurate.
+It can sometimes be difficult to convey the scale and potential of a design, so virtually showing clients is much easier and more accurate.